How Languages Build Brains:

 - Speaking more than one language helps to compensate for cognitive disadvantages that result from aging, epilepsy and low socioeconomic status.

-The above statements come from the Literature on the Impact of Second-Language Learning (2017).
+The above statements come from the Literature Review on the Impact of Second-Language Learning (2017).

 Read Why Learn Languages?
 Languages Build Brains – a short summary of the benefits of learning a second language.